amazeeio/drupal-integrations/README.md

 ## Tests

-Tests will run PHPCS across all files within the `assests` directory.
+Tests will run PHPCS across all files within the `assets` and `src` directories.

 ```
 composer install